Winner of Emblem Competition Chosen

 NHL Star Brad May Joins Local 793 at Charity Tournament

 Former National Hockey League star Brad May crosses the red line, looks up and makes a pass to a Local 793 Operating Engineer streaking across the blue line.
 Yes, you read that right — a Local 793 Operating Engineer.
-May, who played 18 seasons in the NHL, joined a team of Local 793 representatives in […]
+May, who played 18 seasons in the NHL, joined a team of Local 793 representatives in a tournament at Sixteen Mile Sports Complex in Oakville on Nov.
+21 to raise money for Easter Seals Ontario.
+Twelve teams participated in the Celebrity Hockey Classic.
+Each team had an NHL star on the […]

 Former National Hockey League star Brad May crosses the red line, looks up and makes a pass to a Local 793 Operating Engineer streaking across the blue line.